Plöckenstein: Tripoint and extreme point

-West of the Plöckenstein is Austria's northernmost point.
+West of the Plöckenstein is Upper Austria's northernmost point and Bavaria's easternmost point, which was also the easternmost point of the former West Germany prior to the reunification.

 Sights

 During the Cold War the border area of the Bohemian Forest was inaccessible to citizens of the Eastern Bloc because the Iron Curtain ran through it.
 The new government under Marián Čalfa, which came to power on 10 December 1989, dismantled the border fortifications in December 1989 (see also the Velvet Revolution).

 Among the sights and attractions in the area of the Plöckenstein are the following (in alphabetical order):